AidanFray/ROP_Emporium/0x07_ret2csu/64-bit/README.md

 We need to, therefore, make sure that `rbx` and `rbp` are equal.
 Means starting `rbp` as `0x1` and `rbx` as `0x0`.

-The final issues is a `add rsp, 0x8` command.
+The final issue is a `add rsp, 0x8` command.
 This will move the stack down eight values and, thus, padding will be required to keep the exploit on track.

 In summary: